How To Become A Caregiver: Stepping Up When You're Needed (Updated May 2025)

 Think of all the little things you do every day without much thought: brushing your teeth, getting dressed, making meals.
 For seniors, these tasks might become tricky.
 As a caregiver, you'll step in to help with these daily activities, ensuring your family member is comfortable and well-taken care of.

 Of course, being a caregiver means handling the bigger stuff, too.
-You might help with medication management, household chores, and making sure your loved one has the accommodations they need to get around safely.
+You might help with:

 For your loved one, needing so much help can make them feel embarrassed, ashamed, and powerless, so one big part of a caregiver's job is to help their loved one age with dignity and respect.
 So even if you're feeling out of your element, remember that there's no one else your loved one would rather have by their side.